bnonni/Georgia-Interactive/README.md

 reload --version
 ```

-#### If you get an error message in the terminal, you need to download the following dependencies.
+If you get an error message in the terminal, you need to download the following dependencies:

 * [git](https://git-scm.com/downloads)